thomas-d/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/calls_for_tenders.rst

 opens an :guilabel:`Open: Alternative POs` pop-up window, from which all details of that particular
 |RfQ| can be viewed.

-Once ready, click Close to close the pop-up window.
+Once ready, click :guilabel:`Close` to close the pop-up window.

 In the :guilabel:`What about the alternative Requests for Quotations?` window, two options are
 presented: :guilabel:`Cancel Alternatives` and :guilabel:`Keep Alternatives`.